-Nutritionally, nectarines are a high source of Vitamins C and A and are abundant in antioxidants.
-They aid in weight loss and help regulate blood pressure levels.
+Nutritionally, nectarines are a high source of Vitamin C and A and are abundant in antioxidants.
+They aid in weight loss, help regulate blood pressure levels and overall good health.
 They also help improve immunity and heart health.

 As are cherries, apricots, plums, pears, apples, quinces, peaches, strawberries, and blackberries.
 These types of fruits typically have flowers with five equal petals arranged around a central core.
 Unlike many other fruits, once picked, unripe raspberries do not ripen.

 Former President George W Bush may have once famously proclaimed: “I’m president of the United States and I’m not going to eat any more broccoli,” but don’t listen to him!
 Besides the usual nutrition one gets from eating their greens, broccoli has a great deal of protein.
 Calorie for calorie, there is more protein in broccoli than steak.
-And it doesn’t come with all those saturated and trans fats or cholesterol, so you can get all the protein you need with a significantly lower risk of cardiovascular disease.
+And it doesn’t come with all those saturated and trans fats or cholesterol, so you can get all the protein you need with a significantly lower risk of cardiovascular disease with this healthy food.

 The coffee snobs may not don’t want to believe it, but it’s true.
-If you’re ever a little low on energy during the afternoon, then consider munching into an apple instead buying a cup of coffee.
-Thanks to its high carbohydrate, vitamin and mineral content, apples are the perfect (and healthy) option to help you stay energized all day.
+If you’re ever a little low on energy during the afternoon, then consider munching into an apple instead of buying a cup of coffee.
+Thanks to its high carbohydrate, fiber, vitamin C and mineral content, eating apples are the perfect (and healthy) option to help you stay energized all day.

 Brussels sprouts may be the most hated vegetable, but it’s among the most nutritious veggies out there.
 It’s packed full of vitamins and minerals, has virtually no calories, no fat, no cholesterol, and it fills you up!

-We don’t know anyone who eat pecans on a regular basis, but they are one of the most antioxidant rich nuts out there.
+Here are more fun food facts you might find interesting about pecans.
+We don’t know anyone who eat pecans on a regular basis, but did you know that they are one of the most antioxidant rich nuts out there?
 Eat up!